OndrejSpanel/SuuntoToStrava/README.md

 # SuuntoToStrava

+# Deprecated

+This is no longer supported or developed, is is now fully replaced with [Stravamat][Stravamat]

 Automatic merge and upload of Suunto Quest and Suunto GPS Tracking Pod data.

 This utility automates steps needed when using [Suunto GPS Tracking Pod][SuuntoGPS]